 A bit further east, the big skies of the Prairies are often home to creepy clouds of a different nature.
 Massive thunderstorm cells form every year over Alberta, Saskatchewan, and Manitoba as the Rockies funnel cloud dry air down to clash with moist, hot air infusions from the U.S. Plains.
 The result is explosive storms capable of producing massive hail, torrential downpours, and even tornadoes.

-This storm, captured on camera by The Weather Network's Kyle Brittain, shows how large a single storm cell can be as it blots out the sky above him.
+The storm featured in the video above, captured on camera by The Weather Network's former Alberta bureau reporter Kyle Brittain, shows how large a single storm cell can be as it blots out the sky above him.
 Backlighting from the sun also helps to show the texture of the fierce storm in fine detail.

 DID SOMEONE TAKE A BITE OUT OF THESE CLOUDS?